-Those who utilize a gratitude journal, writing down things that they are grateful for, reportedly sleep better and longer–especially when writing just before bedtime (2011 study published in Applied Psychology: Health and Well-Being).
+Those who write down things that they are grateful for in a gratitude journal just before bedtime reportedly sleep better and longer.
+(2011 study published in Applied Psychology: Health and Well-Being)

 Gratitude Improves Self-Esteem

 Gratitude has been shown to reduce social comparisons, improve athletic and social confidence, and appreciate and celebrate the accomplishments of others.
-These actions and attitudes lead to improved self-esteem overall.
+A grateful child exhibits these actions and attitudes which lead to improved self-esteem overall.

 Gratitude Can Help Individuals Who Have Experienced Trauma

-Not only has research shown that expressing gratitude reduces stress, but doing so may also play a major role in overcoming trauma.
+Expressing gratitude reduces stress, it may also play a major role in overcoming trauma.
 A study published in 2003 found that gratitude was a major contributor to resilience following the terrorist attacks on September 11.
 Additionally, a 2006 study found that Vietnam War Veterans with higher levels of gratitude experienced lower rates of Post-Traumatic Stress Disorder (PTSD).
 Overall, recognizing the things you do have to be thankful for, even during the worst times of your life, can serve as a protective factor that fosters resilience.

 Gratitude Improves Psychological Health

-Gratitude has been shown to decrease a wide variety of toxic emotions, such as resentment, prolonged anger, envy, persistent sadness and regret.
-Overall, gratitude is intrinsically linked to a sense of well-being, increasing happiness and positive emotions while reducing rates of depression.
+Gratitude has been shown to decrease a wide variety of toxic emotions, such as resentment, prolonged anger, envy, persistent sadness, and regret.
+Having a grateful attitude is intrinsically linked to a sense of well-being, increasing overall happiness and positive emotions while reducing rates of depression.